New Zealand / Aotearoa

 Ericksen, N. 1985.
 ANUFLOOD in New Zealand Part I: Approaches to Urban Flood-loss Reduction in New Zealand, CRES Working Paper 1986/2 (dated December 1985), full text (427 in PDF).

 Glade, T. and M.J.
 Crozier.
 1999.
 Landslides in New Zealand: A Selected Bibliography.
-School of Earth Science Research Report No. 1, School of Earth Science, Institute of Geography, Victoria University of Wellington, Wellington, New Zealand, full text (613 kb in PDF) courtesy of the authors.
+School of Earth Science Research Report No. 1, School of Earth Science, Institute of Geography, Victoria University of Wellington, Wellington, New Zealand, full text (613 kb in PDF), kindly provided by the authors.

 Handmer, J.W.
 1985.
 ANUFLOOD in New Zealand Part 2: Background to Flood Loss Measurement, CRES Working Paper 1986/3 (dated December 1985), full text (436 in PDF).